barryclark/jekyll-now/_posts/2017-12-31-Bike-Accidents-in-DC.md

 Conclusion and Final Thoughts
 -----------------------------

-Thats it (for now)!
+That's it (for now)!
 Thanks for reading/skimming/looking at the charts.
 I was able to look at a number of the "What and Where" type questions in this analysis.
 However, the biggest omission is the "Why" do these bicycle accidents happen, which is the hardest to answer.
-There are a number of really interesting projects attempting to answer this question, such as the [City of Boston's Crash Modelling Project](https://github.com/Data4Democracy/boston-crash-modeling), which partially inspired this project.
+There are a number of really interesting projects attempting to answer this question, such as the [City of Boston's Crash Modeling Project](https://github.com/Data4Democracy/boston-crash-modeling), which partially inspired this project.
 Hopefully, I can tackle that question in a subsequent project.

 All of the code and data involved in this project can be accessed here: <https://github.com/GWarrenn/dc_data>